milewdev/css-lab/README.md

 sure you use ./build instead otherwise the .css files will get out of sync with the .scss files.

-- If you wish to modify the Vagrantfile, it is best to do so on the host machine (~/work/css-lab/Vagrantfile) so that you can easily test them with an edit/vagrant up/vagrant destroy cycle.
+- If you wish to modify the Vagrantfile, it is best to do so on the host machine (~/work/css-lab/Vagrantfile) so that you can easily do an edit/vagrant up/vagrant destroy cycle.
 Once you have finished making changes, vagrant up and then in a terminal window on the vm do something like:
     ```
     $ cd ~/Documents/css-lab